Monarchism in Brazil: Parties and organizations

+Diretório Monárquico (1890-1921)

+Monarchist Institution founded in 1890 by the Viscount of Ouro Preto, the last President of the Council of Ministers in Brazil.
+The institution was dissolved in 1921.

-Pátria-Nova
+Pátria-Nova (1928-1937)

-Founded in 1928, the Brazilian Imperial Patrianovist Action, or simply Patrianovism, was a monarchist organisation present in several Brazilian states that expressed the nationalist and authoritarian ideas of the late 1920s and early 1930s.
+Founded in 1928, the Brazilian Imperial Patrianovist Action, or simply Patrianovism, was a monarchist organization present in several Brazilian states that expressed the nationalist and authoritarian ideas of the late 1920s and early 1930s.
 Idealised by Arlindo Veiga dos Santos, it aimed to establish a new monarchy in Brazil, based on a conservative political philosophy.
 The movement was linked to Prince Pedro Henrique of Orléans-Braganza, then Head of the Imperial House of Brazil and heir to the throne, as well as Plínio Salgado, leader and founder of the Brazilian Integralist Action.

-Diretório Monárquico

-Monarchist Institution founded in 1890 by the Viscount of Ouro Preto, the last President of the Council of Ministers in Brazil.
+The organization was dissolved in 1937.

 Famous monarchists

 Many famous personalities in Brazil have declared themselves convicted monarchists.

 Among the most famous names are Machado de Assis, Joaquim Nabuco, Baron of Rio Branco, André Rebouças, Viscount of Taunay, João Camilo de Oliveira Torres, Carlos de Laet and Count of Mota Maia.

 Some monarchists, however, were victims of the republican regime.
 Among them is José da Costa Azevedo, the Baron of Ladario, who was shot by an unknown marksman for resisting an arrest warrant during 15 November, surviving only because a student, Carlos Vieira Ferreira, rescued him.

 Another little known case is the murder of Colonel Gentil de Castro during the Canudos War.
 Owner of the monarchist newspapers Gazeta da Tarde and Gazeta da Liberdade, he was shot by unknown attackers in Rio de Janeiro.

 A list of some notable monarchists by date of birth: